 (He makes the research projects happen)

-Max delivers agile market analysis utilizing his expansive work history in technology and background in acquiring insights from data.
+Max delivers agile market analysis utilizing his expansive work history in technology.
+His skill and passion resides in telling stories with numbers, and keeping things organized.
 He has worked in many roles that have contributed to his organic passion for market research.
 These disciplines include being a web developer, digital marketing specialist, and marketing manager.
 Max has a background in computer science, so he loves math, problem solving, and crunching data.
 Max has become our go-to analyst for solving complicated problems and finding solutions for our clients.
 You can learn a bit more about him by the details below.

 Q&A with Max: